org-arl/VirtualAcousticOcean.jl/README.md

 Any number of nodes may be added to a simulation.
 Both nodes above will be accessible over TCP ports (`9809` and `9819` respectively) using the [UnetStack acoustic streaming protocol v2](./docs/uasp2-protocol.md) (UASP2).
 [UnetStack](http://www.unetstack.net) 5 based modems and software-defined modem simulators support the UASP2 protocol out-of-the-box.

 > [!TIP]
 Previously we recommended the use of UASP protocol that used UDP to stream acoustic data.
 We now recommend using UASP2, which uses a combination of TCP and UDP for improved robustness.
+However, UnetStack 4 devices that only support [UASP](./docs/uasp-protocol.md) may use that protocol instead.

 Nodes may have an array of hydrophones, if desired.
 To define an array, each hydrophone location relative to the node location is specified using a keyword parameter `relpos`.
 For example:
 ```julia